avgator/avstudio-docs/docs/avstudio-editor/3-user-interface/3-7-global-containers/3-7-global-containers.md

 order: 7
 tags:
   - avstudio
+  - getting-started
   - global-containers
   - layout
   - visibility
   - reusable-components
+  - shared-ui
 ---

 # Global Containers Overview

+Learn how to create and manage Global Containers to reuse shared UI (like headers, footers, and overlays) across multiple pages.

 The Global Containers section in AVstudio lets you create persistent, reusable interface blocks that appear across multiple pages.
 Whether it’s a navigation bar, footer, or overlay, global containers help ensure design consistency while giving you control over placement and visibility on a per-page basis.